MrPark97/physmath/README.md

 http://physmath.herokuapp.com/

-This diploma work of the student of college of information technology.
+This diploma work of the student of TPCIT.

 Version 1.0 is written in PHP.
 Database mysql.